deobald/deobald.ca/src/content/essays/2024-08-13-third-wave-commercial-open-source.md

 [_The Economics of Programming Languages_](https://www.youtube.com/watch?v=XZ3w_jec1v8)
 (a talk which applies to other forms of software products as well), all software creators want to prevent "getting Jeff'd".
-The AGPL-3.0 is a good start.
+It's not entirely possible to avoid getting Jeff'd, because open source can't discriminate against anyone (even Jeff), but the AGPL-3.0 is a good start.

 ## Communal Altruism?
 Or Centralized Capitalism?